 Byron Bay Hanging Chairs

-I’m cheating with this one because it’s actually a collective of little stores all of which make up the perfect excuse to visit Newrybar Merchants every week (that, and maybe the coffee and croissants from Harvest across the road).
-Filled with independent but complementing stores including Tigmi Trading (the rugs!
-Oh, the rugs!)
-Mini Mosh (a treasure trove of cute kid’s collectibles, toys and clothing), Beautiflora (not just a florist but a stockist of the best indoor plants), The Society Inc and Nikau (a botanical and clay emporium by like-minded plant and design lovers), Newrybar Merchants is a genius one-stop shop for homewares and accessories.
+I’m cheating with this one because it’s actually a collective of little stores, all of which make up the perfect excuse to visit Newrybar Merchants every week (that, and maybe the coffee and croissants from Harvest across the road).
+Filled with independent but complementary stores, including Tigmi Trading, Mini Mosh, Beautiflora, The Society Inc, and Nikau, Newrybar Merchants is a genius one-stop shop for homewares and accessories.

 HENDRIX & HARLOW

 Who knew baskets and linen cushions could bring so much joy?!
-It’s like HENDRIX & Harlow have taken my Pinterest boards and made them all come to life—think natural wood teamed with luxurious linens, rattan and neutral throws and ceramics.
+It’s like HENDRIX & Harlow has taken my Pinterest boards and made them all come to life—think natural wood paired with luxurious linens, rattan, neutral throws, and ceramics.
 It’s the perfect mix of elevated coastal cool.
 Did I mention they do custom furniture too?

 Whenever I get inspired to step outside of my monochrome box, Marr-Kett is my first stop.
 Bringing together an eclectic mix of worldly treasures from all over the globe, this one-of-a-kind store has the best selection of Moroccan rugs, trinkets, and homewares.
 They say that the fundamental driving force behind the store is to recreate that initial excitement in discovering treasure, and it certainly does that.